2nd ‘impressionist’ exposition 1876

 Was this an impressionist exposition?

 When we see Impressionism as a painting style, was this exposition in 1876 than an impressionist exposition?
 Most of the paintings of many partakers still had subdued colours and many greyish, brownish and blackish hues were used.
 This also applies to Morisot and Pissarro.
 Namely Monet, Renoir and (partly) Sisley used a mature impressionist painting style.
 They often used juxta-posed brushstrokes and bright colours, namely see Monet (no.149+152+155+160) and Sisley (no.239+244).
-For the black coat of Monet (no.220) Renoir used a mix of purple, blue and red hues.
 In several portraits the model merges with the background (no.200+213+212), in the latter he also used leaves filtered light.
-Still, he called this work a study, which is not in line with the impressionist conviction that a sketchy painting is the best way of rendering an ever changing moment.
+Still, Renoir called this work a study, which is not in line with the impressionist conviction that a sketchy painting is the best way of rendering an ever changing moment.
 Caillebotte still painted in a more realist style.

 1876, the lenders: